devops329/devops/instruction/grafanaLogging/grafanaLogging.md

-# Grafana logging
+# Grafana Logging

 🔑 **Key points**

-- You can generate logs using Curl or code with HTTP requests.
+- Generate logs using Curl or application code via HTTP requests.
-- The Grafana Explorer provides the ability to review and search logs.
+- Use Grafana Explore to review, search, and filter logs.
-- Create a simple service that logs requests.
+- Build a simple Node.js service to automate request logging.
-- Simulate requests that generate logs with Curl.
+- Simulate log-generating traffic using Curl loops.

 ---

 ![Loki logo](lokiLogo.png)

-Grafana Cloud provides a service called Loki that makes it easy to harness the full power of logging.
+Grafana Cloud provides a service called **Loki**, a log-aggregation system inspired by Prometheus.
+Loki is designed to be cost-effective and easy to operate because it does not index the contents of the logs, but rather indexes a set of labels for each log stream.

-Your application sends log events over HTTP to the Loki service which stores the log events persistently.
-A data source then represents the logs and allows you to create visualizations on your Grafana dashboard.
+Your application sends log events over HTTP to the Loki service, which stores them persistently.
+A Grafana data source then connects to Loki, allowing you to search logs and create visualizations on your dashboard.

 ![Logging overview](loggingOverview.png)

 ## Inserting logs using HTTP

-For this exercise you will use the `Logs HTTP` connector to insert data into a data service hosted on Grafana Cloud and exposed using the `grafana-youraccountnamehere-logs` data source that Grafana created by default when you set up your account.
+In this exercise, you will use the **Loki** (sometimes listed as **Logs**) connection to insert data into Grafana Cloud.
+You will use a data source typically named `grafanacloud-youraccountnamehere-logs` that is created by default when you set up your account.

-In order to send logs over HTTP you will need an API key.
+To send logs over HTTP, you need an Access Policy token (API key).

-1. Open up your Grafana Cloud dashboard.
+1. Open your Grafana Cloud dashboard.
-1. Select the `Connections` option from the left home menu and press `Add new connection`.
+2. Select **Connections** from the left-hand menu and click **Add new connection**.
-1. In the connection search box enter `Logs HTTP` and press enter
+3. Search for **Loki** or **Logs** and select it.
-1. This will display the template necessary to obtain the API Key for uploading logs to the Grafana Cloud Loki service.
+4. This page provides the details and templates necessary to send logs to your Loki instance.
-1. Supply the name `jwt-pizza-logs` for the `Access Policy token name`.
+5. Under the section for creating a token, provide the name `jwt-pizza-logs` for the **Access Policy token name**.
-1. Press `Create token`.
+6. Click **Create token**.
-1. Note the section titled `Anatomy of your Loki log`.
-This defines how to format the data that you upload to Loki.
+7. Review the section titled **Anatomy of your Loki log**.
+This defines the JSON structure required to upload data to Loki.
-1. Note the section titled `Send logs from your application code`.
-This gives you examples of how to upload a log event using things like Curl, Node.js, or Go.
-The example contains your API Key, your account ID, and endpoint URL.
+8. Review the section titled **Send logs from your application code**.
+This provides examples for Curl, Node.js, or Go.
+The example contains your specific API key, Account ID, and Endpoint URL.

    ```sh
    curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer 1032529:glc_222222222222" -d '{"streams": [{"stream": {"Language": "Curl", "source": "Shell"},"values": [["'"$(($(date +%s)*1000000000))"'", "This is my log line"]]}]}' https://logs-prod-006.grafana.net/loki/api/v1/push
    ```

-1. Extract the **account ID**, **API key**, and **endpoint URL** out of the example Curl command.
-The Account ID is a seven digit number, the API key is a much longer string and will start with glc.
-The endpoint url is the target of the curl request.
-Assign these to command shell variables like the following:
+9. Extract the **Account ID**, **API Key**, and **Endpoint URL** from the example Curl command.
+    - The **Account ID** is typically a seven-digit number.
+    - The **API Key** is a long string starting with `glc_`.
+    - The **Endpoint URL** is the target URL (e.g., `https://logs-prod-006.grafana.net/loki/api/v1/push`).
+10. Assign these to shell variables for easier use:

    ```sh
    endpoint_url="https://logs-prod-006.grafana.net/loki/api/v1/push"
    api_key="glc_222222222222"
    account_id="1032529"
    ```

-1. You will want to save these values **to a secure location**.
-You will need them to upload logs.
+11. **Save these values in a secure location.** You will need them to configure your application later.

 ### Loki JSON log syntax

-The HTTP body of the logging request follows the [HTTP Loki log syntax](https://grafana.com/docs/loki/latest/reference/loki-http-api/#ingest-logs), and is what you will use when you generate log messages.
+The HTTP body of a logging request must follow the [Loki HTTP API syntax](https://grafana.com/docs/loki/latest/reference/loki-http-api/#ingest-logs).

-Each message is composed of one or more streams.
-Each **stream** contains the labels (e.g. tags) for the log messages represented by the stream.
-This is followed by one or more **values** that represent that actual log message.
-You can also include an optional **metadata** object that defines one or more metadata values.
-Note that labels are indexed and searchable, while metadata is not indexed but can still be used for filtering log messages.
-You should not include labels that have high cardinality, or lots of different values.
-That will cause Loki queries to perform poorly.
+Each request is composed of one or more **streams**.
+A stream contains **labels** (metadata tags) and a list of **values**.
+Each value is an array containing a nanosecond-precision timestamp, the log message string, and an optional metadata object.

+**Note on Labels:** Labels are indexed and searchable.
+Metadata is not indexed but can be used for filtering.
+Avoid using labels with high cardinality (fields with many unique values, like User IDs), as this significantly degrades Loki's performance.

 The general syntax looks like this: